fvdsn/nepo/README.md

  - `nepo` is best used with shell aliases such as `function view() { nepo --mode=view "$@" }`

+ - Can iterate over multiple files or open them all at once.

  - Have a look at [my personal configuration file](configs/.nepo.fvdsn.yml)

 ## Install